plan44/p44ayabd/README.md

 ### AYAB Setup

-1.	assemble and install the AYAB shield (see their [tutorial video](http://vimeo.com/99870358) and [wiki](https://bitbucket.org/chris007de/ayab-apparat/wiki/Home))
+1.	assemble and install the AYAB shield (see their [tutorial video](http://vimeo.com/99870358))

-2. Install the AYAB firmware.
-There is a [video](https://vimeo.com/105064325) for that as well, otherwise follow the instructions in the [AYAB wiki](https://bitbucket.org/chris007de/ayab-apparat/wiki/english/Home) Note: the only part we need is the AYAB Arduino firmware.
+2. As we need a specific firmware version (which is now, when updating this in 2017, not the current one any more), use the contents of the `ayab_firmware` folder and the arduino IDE to install the firmware:
+   1. copy the contents of the `needed_arduino_libraries` folder into your Arduino library folder (on macOS: `~/Documents/Arduino/libraries`)
+   2. open the sketch `ayab.ino` from the `ayab` folder.
+   3. Compile and install it using the Arduino IDE (there are a few compiler warnings, but installation should still work)

 Here are two pictures of our KH940 with AYAB shield and RPi mounted.

 ![AYAB shield and RPi mounted on plexiglass plate in KH930](p44ayabd_kh930_mounted.jpg)